kexiku/pizza/README.md

 ---

-This is an unofficial, non-commercial fan project inspired by *Night in the Woods*.
+This is an unofficial, non-commercial fanwork inspired by *Night in the Woods*.

-*Night in the Woods*, its characters, artwork, and other original content are the property of their respective copyright holders.

-If you are the creator of the original pizza source files and would like your work to be fully removed from this project, please contact me via email: [kexiku@proton.me](mailto:kexiku@proton.me)
+All crimes reserved.

+No more legal rubbish here, cause eff the lawyers.

+If you have any claims, suggestions, wishes, dishes, squishes, plushies, sushis, or just wanna say hi - feel free to contact me at [kexiku@proton.me](mailto:kexiku@proton.me)

 ### <p align="center"> 𓆩♡𓆪 </p>